 What is a convolutional neural network?

-A convolutional neural network (CNN) is a neural network integral to deep learning, designed to process and analyze spatial data.
-It employs convolutional layers with filters to automatically detect and learn important features within the input, making it particularly effective for tasks such as image and video recognition.
+A convolutional neural network (CNN) is a deep learning architecture specifically designed to process spatial data, like images and videos.
+CNNs use convolutional layers with filters to detect and learn hierarchical features within the input, from simple edges to complex shapes, making them highly effective for tasks such as image classification, object detection, and video analysis.

 Let’s unpack this definition a bit.
 Spatial data is data where the parts relate to each other via their position.
 Images are the best example of this.